 A solid review of all the places we could have gone showed us that we could have eaten at many very nice places, with talented chefs.

-Truckee is still a railroad town and has the trappings of an old mining community.
-While walking the streets, I was reminded of the old part of downtown Park City, Utah.
+Truckee is still a railroad town with the trappings of an old mining community.
+Walking the streets reminded me of the old part of downtown Park City, Utah.

 Besides skiing and snowboarding, Truckee is a California road trip destination in warmer months for hiking, trail running, river rafting, cycling, fishing, and golfing.